learn-co-students/SENG-LIVE-062821/Phase-3/starter-code/08_activerecord_associations_many_to_many/README.md

 ## Segment 2 - Task: Apply has_many, through

-For our dog walking tracking application, we want to allow multiple doctors to work in the same office.
+For our dog walking tracking application, we want to allow multiple dogs to go on the same walk.
 Our users should be able to:

 To do that, we'll discovered that we actually need to set up a many to many relationship and utilize the `has_many, through` macro.
 We'll also need to make sure that our database can support these relationships.
-To start, there will only be the patients table created for you, so you'll need to add migrations for the 2 other required tables: `dog_walks` and `walks`, the required columns and types are visible in the test file:
+To start, there will only be the dogs table created for you, so you'll need to add migrations for the 2 other required tables: `dog_walks` and `walks`, the required columns and types are visible in the test file:

 1. Create dog_walks table with appropriate columns
 2. Create walks table with appropriate columns